HOW TO BOOK GUESTS:

 Guests who reflect the changes in our society and/or the effect on society of past technologies are also considered.

-Science stories are welcome (Remember: psychology is a science.
+Scientists and science stories are always welcome.
+(Remember: psychology is a science.)